 In 2018, we expanded the activities of the Kosmos Innovation Center (KIC) into Côte d'Ivoire with the launch of a comprehensive business accelerator program called Stimulating the Spirit of Entrepreneurship in Côte d'Ivoire.
-The accelerator aims to help capital, and markets.

-young Ivorian entrepreneurs and small enterprises develop their businesses sustainably and unlock economic prosperity in the country's coastal and other regions.
-The program was developed in partnership with the Direction Générale des Hvdrocarbures (DGH) and is being delivered by TechnoServe, an international nonprofit that promotes business solutions to poverty in the developing world by linking people to information, than 300 entrepreneurs in coastal communities have been selected to take part in the program.
-Over the course of four months, participants receive intensive business and managerial support training, financial consultancy, and one-toone mentorship.
+The accelerator aims to help young Ivorian entrepreneurs and small enterprises develop their businesses sustainably and unlock economic prosperity in the country's coastal and other regions.
+The program was developed in partnership with the Direction Générale des Hydrocarbures (DGH) and is being delivered by TechnoServe, an international nonprofit that promotes business solutions to poverty in the developing world by linking people to information, capital, and markets.

 Through the accelerator program, small enterprises led by women and men are learning how to overcome barriers to growth and how to build competitive businesses that generate wealth for fellow Ivorians through improved sales and new job creation.
-More
+More than 300 entrepreneurs in coastal communities have been selected to take part in the program.
+Over the course of four months, participants receive intensive business and managerial support training, financial consultancy, and one-to-one mentorship.